expfactory/expfactory/docs/pages/1-generate.md

 ```

 ## Stopping your Container
-For the first example that we did without detached (`-d`) if you pressed Control+C for the terminal with the container started, you will kill the process and remove the container.
+For the first example that we did without detached (`-d`) if you pressed Control+C for the terminal with the container started, you will kill the process and stop the container.
 This would happen regardless if you were shelled in another container, because the start script exits.
-However, now that we have it running in this detached state, we need to stop it using the docker daemon:
+However, now that we have it running in this detached state, we need to stop it using the docker daemon, and don't forget to remove it:

 ```
 docker stop 2c503ddf6a7a
+docker rm 2c503ddf6a7a
 ```

-I find that using the container identifier (alphanumeric string) that you find with `docker ps` works better than the name.
-I've seen inconsistent behavior between the two and I'm not sure why.
+You can also use the name.

 ## Adding Experiments
 While we encourage you to re-generate the file with the `vanessa/expfactory-builder` so generation of your